integrated-land-simulator/model_description/descript/matsiro.md

 Basically, one land surface grid is divided into three tiles in the control run — lake, potential vegetation and cropland:

-1. There are snow-covered and snow-free fractions in each tile;
+1. There are both snow-covered and snow-free fractions in each tile;
 2. The surface heat and water fluxes over lakes have been calculated as one of the tiles in a grid;
 3. Both potential vegetation and cropland tiles consist of six soil layers, up to three snow layers, and a single canopy layer, driving predictions of the temperature and amount of water in the canopy, soil, and snow;
 4. Potential vegetation is defined according to the vegetation types of the Simple Biosphere Model 2 (SiB2; Sellers et al. 1996) scheme and has 10 categories including land ice.
 There is no wetland category for land cover in the original SiB2 vegetation types or soil types.